abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-08-bfs-using-graphblas.md

 <img src="../assets/bfs_gif.gif">

-Here, I present a simple BFS code written in Julia using GraphBLAS.
+Here I present a simple BFS code written in Julia using GraphBLAS.
 This algorithm is taken straight from the API documentation & may not be the fastest method but it's just for a simple illustration.

 Okay, so first let's create a SimpleGraph(a LightGraphs type) using the facebook undirected graph from SNAP Datasets and extract it's adjacency matrix.
 {% highlight julia %}